umr4nlp/umr-guidelines/guidelines.md

   :modal-strength full-affirmative)

 (s18s0 / sentence
-  :modal ((ROOT :MODAL AUTH)
+  :modal ((ROOT :MODAL author)
-         (AUTH :full-affirmative s18d))
+         (author :full-affirmative s18d))
   :temporal ((s16d :after s18d)))

 ```

 The first event in this excerpt (`s15g`) is linked to a tense metanode, as there are no time expressions in the clause and there are no previous events in the excerpt.
-The next event (`s16d`) is linked to the immediately preceding event in the text (`s15g`) because it fits all of the criteria for a good reference time: its aspect annotation is a type of Process, it has a full-affirmative relation to the `AUTH` node, and there is a clear temporal relation between the two events.
+The next event (`s16d`) is linked to the immediately preceding event in the text (`s15g`) because it fits all of the criteria for a good reference time: its aspect annotation is a type of Process, it has a full-affirmative relation to the `author` node, and there is a clear temporal relation between the two events.
 In a similar way, `s17h` is linked to `s16d`.
 For the final event in the excerpt (`s18d`), the previous event in the text does not make a good reference time.
 Since `s17h` is a State (not a Process), it does not fit the criteria for a good reference time.
 Therefore, `s18d` is linked to the next event back in the text `s16d`.